aaronc/freactive/README.md

  ;; a is registered as a dependency, but b isn't!
 (rx (+ @a (non-reactively @b)))
 ```

-## Items View

-An experimental `items-view` has been created, but has not been documented yet.
-The API is also subject to change.

 ## Contributions & License